Beyond-Better/bb/README.md

 - **First-Class Project Discussions**: Makes conversations about your project as important as the changes themselves.
 - **Conversation Management**: Handles multiple conversations simultaneously for complex projects.
 - **Intelligent Tools**: Employs LLM tools for clear, purpose-driven interactions.
+- **Custom Tools**: Extend BB's capabilities with tools from the BB Tool Library or create your own.
 - **Web Page Fetching**: The `FetchWebPage` tool allows Beyond Better to retrieve content from web pages, providing additional context and information for the LLM to reference during conversations.
 - **Web Page Screenshot**: The `FetchWebScreenshot` tool enables Beyond Better to capture screenshots of web pages, allowing the LLM to analyze visual content when needed.
 - **Project-Wide Understanding**: Uses project file listing for initial project comprehension, with plans for advanced techniques like RAG and embeddings in the future.